 We all learn the facts of life.
-But you also need to know the facts of death – and that involved wills and lasting powers of attorney.
+But you also need to know the facts of death – and that involves wills and lasting powers of attorney.

 As we get older it becomes time to think about what will happen to our property and wealth when we pass, or if we have to go into care.
 Most importantly we should think about making provisions about how best to legally protect our wealth for the next generation from the authorities or the tax man.

 The first thing everybody needs is a will.

 Most of us have some wealth to leave behind.
 Most of us know who we want to leave it to.
 If you die without a will (called intestate) then your estate passes to your next of kin, who can decide how to dispose of it.
 However if you want to leave specific bequests – some jewellery to a favourite niece, £100 to the local cats-home, a piece of silver to the next-door-neighbour who looked after you – then it’s best to have it written down.

 Any lawyer will advise you to draw up a will and leave your affairs in order ‘for the avoidance of doubt’.
 At Mancini Legal we’re no exception and our friendly local team will make sure your wishes are noted correctly.
 We are also happy to act as executors and make sure your wealth ends up where you want it to.

 If you have a significant estate it is also worth talking to our Trust team to see how you can best protect your wealth from inheritance tax.

 Why might a lasting power of attorney be necessary?

 When you give someone lasting power of attorney it means they are able to make decisions for you if you are considered ‘unfit’ to make those decisions yourself.
 This can be in medical situations or in financial situations (though you could select the same person for both of these situations).